danimatasd/MUJOCO-AIDL/README.md

 ### Overview <a name="overview1"></a>

+Half Cheetah is an [OpenAI](https://openai.com/)'s [Gym](https://www.gymlibrary.dev/) environment created to be used in MuJoCo.
-The HalfCheetah is a 2-dimensional robot consisting of 9 links and 8 joints connecting them (including two paws).
+The Half Cheetah is a 2-dimensional robot consisting of 9 links and 8 joints connecting them (including two paws).
 The goal is to apply a torque on the joints to make the cheetah run forward (right) as fast as possible, with a positive reward allocated based on the distance moved forward and a negative reward allocated for moving backward.
 The torso and head of the cheetah are fixed, and the torque can only be applied on the other 6 joints over the front and back thighs (connecting to the torso), shins (connecting to the thighs) and feet (connecting to the shins).

 <p align="center">
     <img src="https://github.com/danimatasd/MUJOCO-AIDL/blob/main/misc/half_cheetah.gif?raw=true">